-For many small businesses looking to grow their team, the process of getting the right people can be likened to digging a gold mine.
-The success of any company is highly dependent on its employees.
+For many small businesses looking to grow their team, the process of getting the right people is essential – regardless of your size, the success of any company is highly dependent on its employees.

 If your employees are key to your success, how do you make sure that you hire the best?
 How can you grow your team without putting your business at risk?
 Can you grow your team and your business at the same time?

-Executive recruiter John Swan developed a hiring strategy called the SWAN Formula.
-This serves as a yardstick to ensure that businesses are able to pick the best candidate by setting apart the best of the best from the rest.
+Executive recruiter John Swan developed a hiring strategy called the SWAN Formula to serve as a yardstick, helping ensure that businesses are able to pick the best candidate by setting apart the best of the best from the rest.

 The formula stands for Smart – Works hard – Ambitious – Nice – qualities that employers find common in great employees, qualities that should be evident in the job candidates you pick.